zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

-# Loading JSON into the Autonomous Database Part 1: Relational
+# Loading JSON into the Oracle Database Part 1: Relational

 ## Introduction